 In the second year the emphasis shifts to the rehearsal process, looking at how to work creatively and effectively in the rehearsal room with different directors.
 You will develop your skills in approaching diverse texts with lots of opportunities to explore the context and relevance of a range of classical and modern plays across four productions in the year.
 The work on freeing your voice and building confidence in your physical expression will continue throughout this year.
 You will be encouraged to be open, playful and imaginative through ensemble work in clown and mask.
 Acting for screen will include mock shoots and the opportunity to devise and create a film.

-Your final year is about applying your craft in performance with flexibility and confidence.
+Your final year of this three year drama course is about applying your craft in performance with flexibility and confidence.
 You will work towards entering a career in the performing arts by building your knowledge and experience through talks and workshops with leading practitioners and meetings with key industry professionals.
 You will acquire skills in auditioning, film and television castings and in self-taping and you will showcase your skills in the production of film and audio show reels as well as an industry-targeted Showcase at a theatre in London.
 For your final term you will consolidate your skills through a programme of creative development projects with directors and writers as well as rehearsing and performing a new theatre commission in a London venue.

 Moving to London for the final term of the course means you will be where most employment opportunities for actors start.
 Rehearsals for public productions, masterclasses, individual auditions and special projects are organised to help you grasp the exciting possibilities on offer.
 In 2018/19 students had a showcase at Soho Theatre, performed Mark Ravenhill’s pool no water at the Royal Court, filmed specially commissioned scenes and worked on a production of a new play by Sami Ibrahim at Soho Theatre.
 In addition, they worked on projects with outstanding industry professional such as Josh Roche, Fay Lomas and Matthew Butler-Hart.